article class="project-detail">

 Visibility

-Activity feed showing how fraudsters attack across the network.
-Investigators see the full picture.
+Cross-network activity feed showing how fraudsters attack across institutions.

 3